 Take a hammer to the industry’s glass ceiling by learning trades skills.
 Women like you are already enjoying the opportunities that practical skills provide.
 You’ll earn money while you learn, do hands-on work that keeps you fit and have skills that are in demand by employers.

 If you’re thinking of learning a trade, you won’t be alone.
 More and more women are joining the sector and finding fulfilling, practical work.
+Plus, it’s a great environment for making friends.
+Trades work often involves working closely as a team, so no matter who you’re working with, communication and people skills will be a huge asset.

 Trades projects are usually a team effort, so your skills could lead to a variety of roles.
 Many tradespeople also become managers or start their own kaipakihi (business).